NVIDIA-AI-IOT/deepstream_python_apps/README.md

 Download the latest release package complete with bindings and sample applications from the [release section](../../releases).

+Please report any issues or bugs on the [Deepstream SDK Forums](https://devtalk.nvidia.com/default/board/209).

 * [Python Bindings](#metadata_bindings)
 * [Sample Applications](#sample_applications)